BLOG

 Advantages of Cylinder Printing in the Umbrella Industry:

-• Durability: Cylinder printing produces long-lasting and durable prints, making it ideal for umbrellas that are frequently exposed to outdoor elements.
+• Durability: Cylinder printing produces long-lasting and durable prints, making it ideal for umbrellas frequently exposed to outdoor elements.

 • Color Saturation: The method allows for excellent color saturation, resulting in vibrant and eye-catching designs.